 Our aim is for kids to discover their own tastes and their own favorite authors.
 We want everyone to graduate with a personal reading habit, maybe even an obsession.
 Book lovers are more likely to be successful in all academic areas.
 What’s more, good readers make good citizens.

-Here’s what educators have said about Loose Canon: In 2019, the International Literacy Association highlighted our application as a site set up to encourage school wide, face-to-face discussions about books.
+Here’s what educators and industry professionals have said about Loose Canon: In 2020, Loose Canon was an Innovation Showcase finalist at SIIA’s Ed Tech Industry Conference.
+In 2019, the International Literacy Association highlighted us as a site set up to encourage school wide, face-to-face discussions about books.
 New Learning Times, a publication of Columbia University’s EdLab, profiled us as one of their “influencers who have transformative visions for the future of learning.”
 In 2018, SETDA selected Loose Canon as one of their Emerging Partners, and that same year IATE, the Illinois affiliate of NCTE chose Loose Canon for a Classroom Essentials Award.
 They wrote, “Research shows that providing student choice can increase reading engagement, empower students, lead to meaningful conversations, and create independent life-long readers.
 Loose Canon is an excellent organizational tool for teachers who want to offer independent choice reading into their curriculum.
 It provides teachers with hundreds of great book titles to offer students and a platform for conversations about the books the students are reading.
 Loose Canon also allows students to create a personal archive to keep track of all the books they have read.”
-You can also read more about my teaching journey on the NCTE blog in “Save Reading, Save the Country.”

 If you’d like to experience Loose Canon the way a subscribed school does, contact us.
 We can provide you with dummy logins so that you can nose around the application “from the inside.”